rhel-labs/learn-katacoda/customize-crypto-policy/intro.md

 * Verify that the application settings to comply with the modified cryptograpic policies

 # Example Use case:
 Your security team wants to start using FUTURE crypto policy, but the applications still need time to catch up.
-Your team needs to modify the FUTURE crypto policy to balance the needs of the security team, and the application team.
+Your team needs to modify the FUTURE crypto policy to balance the needs of the security and application teams.